meridial/foolbar/readme.md

 - font scaling

 ### NOTE (for me. myself and I):
-- monet scrolltext depends on viewport_startx by batt_draw
+- monet scrolltext depends on batt_acc by batt_draw

 ## Requirements for the default (package names on alpine):